fma2/simple-census-tract-map/README.md

 # simple-census-tract-map

-Made using Ruby, Sinatra, and Mapbox, this is a simple app that displays on a map the calculated population and housing densities for Census Tracts around Oakland, CA, also highlighting the densest and sparsest.
+Made using Ruby, Sinatra, and Mapbox, this is a simple app that takes tab-delimited data on U.S. Census tracts around Oakland, CA, calculates population and housing densities for each place, and displays them on a map, also highlighting the densest and sparsest places.

 Map is deployed to Heroku: https://simple-census-tract-map.herokuapp.com/.